 Time for a little kitschy kitchen crochet!

 With the upcoming potholder swap, I’ve had potholder on the brain!
-Well…more so than normal!
+Well, more so than normal!
 Although I havent completely settled on a pattern just yet, I’ve been busy in the test kitchen so to speak.
 I really love to use old patterns from the 30’s – 70’s leaning towards the more obscure & having fun with color or lack there of.
-I have to love what I am making so much, that it’s hard to let it go, otherwise how could I possibly enjoy working on it in the first place!
+I have to love what I’m making so much, that it’s hard to let it go, otherwise how could I possibly enjoy working on it in the first place!

-I don’t (well rarely) do requests, you get what I give & that’s how I roll..trust me I know what you like! :)
+I don’t (well rarely) do requests, you get what I give & that’s how I roll.

 Some of these potholders are fresh from my hook & others have been around for a little while.

-Clicking on the name of the potholder will take you to my Ravely project page (full of pattern notes & good stuff) & for you non-ravelers, if there is an online link, I will put it in somewhere after the name :)
+Clicking on the name of the potholder will take you to my Ravely project page (full of pattern notes & good stuff), if there is an online link, I will put it in somewhere after the name :)

 3: Pale Roses a Japanese pattern.